 - the violation of special conditions

-Special conditions may be prescribed in writing at the time of the student’s admission, readmission or transfer into the college.
-Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
+Special conditions may be prescribed in writing at the time of students' admission, readmission or transfer into the college.
+Conditions may also be prescribed in writing in the case of students whose course performance or failure to follow academic advice warrants such action.
 All students to whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-It is possible that a student be barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.000.
+It is possible that students can be barred from registration for academic reasons even though the cumulative GPA exceeds 2.000.
 Students concerned about their academic progress should consult the college office.

 Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold is removed after admission into the new college.
+If the appeal is denied, students may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold is removed after admission into the new college.